juhele/opengeodata/Open_geodataset_of_uranium_mines_and_deposits/readme.md

 ## Changelog:

+2025-10-30 updated sites in Romania and Czech Republic

 2025-10-20 updated sites in the Czech Republic

 2024-09-02 fixed some sites in Italy, updated sites in the Czech Republic